lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 y06 = df00_06['All-star']
 ```

+First let's split up our dataset of the stats from 2014-2020 into a remainder and test set.
+The test set is set aside so there is no data leakage.
 ```python
 from sklearn.model_selection import train_test_split
 # Split up our data sets into remainder and test set: